 |It’s always tricky taking photos from a moving car, especially when we’re sensitive about opening the window while we’re in air-conditioned comfort.|

 This puts a damper on our desire of getting out to explore and taking photos while being able to stop at our leisure or quickly turn around when an ideal photo op is in sight.
 Tom’s is the best driver in accommodating my photo taking.

 Besides, it doesn’t make sense to pay US $15 (CRC 8655) each time we realize we need a single item we forgot to purchase or a recipe pops into mind that requires a return to the market for ingredients.

 In many parts of the world, such a taxi ride might be only a few dollars making those single item outings worthwhile.
 In Australia, we had easy public transportation which isn’t as prevalent here.

-But, adding a premium of US $15 (CRC 8655) or more to every few items purchased greatly throws off our food budget.
-We knew we needed to make a change and proceed to rent a vehicle for our remaining time in Costa Rica.
+But, adding a premium of US $15 (CRC 8655) or more to every few items purchased significantly throws off our food budget.
+So, we knew we needed to make a change and proceed to rent a vehicle for our remaining time in Costa Rica.